 - 1 roll pizza dough (see post for recommendations)

-- 1 tbsp cooking oil (vegetable, corn or olive oil)
+- 1 tablespoon cooking oil (vegetable, corn or olive oil)

 - 1 lb ground beef (or chicken)